markCTX/AdminLTE/CONTRIBUTING.md

 - Submit Pull Requests to the **devel branch only**.
 - Before Submitting your Pull Request, merge `devel` with your new branch and fix any conflicts.
 (Make sure you don't break anything in development!)
 - Commit Unix line endings.
-- Please use the Pi-hole brand: **Pi-hole** (Take a special look at the capitalized 'P' and a low 'h' with a hyphen)
+- Please use the X-filter brand: **X-filter** (Take a special look at the capitalized 'P' and a low 'h' with a hyphen)
-- (Optional fun) keep to the theme of Star Trek/black holes/gravity.
+- (Optional fun) keep to the theme of Star Trek/filters/gravity.